nmatison/Jetsy/README.md

 The front-end is set up to handle different reducers for different responses and data objects (reviews, errors, users, products, etc) returned from Rails.

 ## Possible Future Additions
-+ Finish the shopping cart feature (the back-end is already set-up)
++ Allow users to follow sellers.
-+ Create categories and favorites for products.
++ Create favorites for products.